 For several years, PGS offered non-degree courses and seminars in a program known as Sustainable Later-Life Design, focusing on areas contributing to an integrated, sustainable second half of life: Purposeful Work, Physical Well-Being, Economic Security, Spiritual Grounding, Meaningful Relationships, and Commitment to the Community.
 PGS also worked collaboratively with AARP and developed programs co-sponsored by Elderhostel, which was seeking ways to serve younger, midlife adults.
 But the Presidio board and administration were especially interested in developing sustainability-oriented degree programs.

-So, in 1999, the School signed a contract with Vermont’s Goddard College for Presidio to develop and pilot-test, during the 2000-01 academic year, a B.A.-completion program known as S E E D (Sustainable, Ethical, Enterprise Design).
+So, in 1999, the School signed a contract with Vermont’s Goddard College for PGS to develop and pilot-test, during the 2000-01 academic year, a B.A.-completion program known as S E E D (Sustainable, Ethical, Enterprise Design).

 Market research and focus groups revealed, however, that the major interest in sustainability-related higher education was from a different demographic group, men and women in their thirties and beyond seeking an MBA degree which integrates concerns for the sustainability of “People, Planet, and Profit.”

-In 2002, therefore, the School signed an affiliation agreement with accredited Alliant International University to conduct an MBA program with a concentration in Sustainable Management.
+In 2002, therefore, the school signed an affiliation agreement with accredited Alliant International University to conduct an MBA program with a concentration in Sustainable Management.

+PGS has earned its own independent accreditation and acquired Pinchot University, formerly Bainbridge Graduate Institute (BGI).
+The school now offers two MBA, MPA, Dual Degree, and certificate programs in San Francisco and Seattle.
 Unlike schools which offer individual courses or programs in the social, financial and environmental dimensions of business and public policy, PGS integrates all three of these dimensions to decision-making in every single course.